kamwing614/esp32_arduino_mbedtls/custom communication protocol/readme.txt

-This contains a half completed custom communication protocol between two nodes:
+This a custom communication protocol between two nodes:

+the Key Establishment Protocol is as below:
 Node A(Client 1):
-3.6 is completed

   //1.receive the cert & RB (plaintext form)
   //2.verify the peer's cert, is it signed by trusted CA?
   //2.1 load the cert_buf into cert context